What we’re all about

-The new members also have an option to purchase both a gi (uniform) and the membership for a total of £26.
+New members also have an option to purchase both a discounted gi (uniform) and the membership for a total of £26.

-The standard prices for a training session are £3 per session for members £5 for non-members,
+The standard prices for a training session are £3 per session for members and £5 for non-members.

-There is also the possibility to pay for training sessions in bulk, allowing you to save money if you plan to train with us on a regular basis:
+There is also the possibility to pay for training sessions in bulk (available in our shop), allowing you to save money if you plan to train with us on a regular basis:

 - £26 for 1 session per week over 1 semester

 - £37 for 2 sessions per week over 1 semester

 - £37 for 1 session per week over 2 semesters